semaozbas/Application_Of_Image_Processing/README.md

 ### GUI REGISTRATION
 You can take your photos with GUI_REGISTRATION part.
 You must fill drive name part in GUI and system automatically creates a file with the name of the driver.
 ### TRAIN THE MODEL
-In this part you  can train data and save.
-In folder we upload already trained model.
-You can train your own model  with including your images.
-This is clearly explained in section GUI_REGISTRATION.
+In this part you  can train your own model and save it with including your images.This is clearly explained in section GUI_REGISTRATION.
 1. Train data
-2. Save trained model
+2. Store trained model trainedNet file.
 ### AUTORIZED DRIVER
 An authorized_users part for access drivers who  allow from system.You can use face_registration\driver.py for add/remove users.
 ### TEST THE MODEL